What is an ecard? How to (safely) send last-minute holiday greetings

 Are ecards still a thing?
-They may seem like a relic belonging to the early days of the internet, but last year the New York Times reported a pandemic-related resurgence in ecards.
+They may seem like a relic belonging to the early days of the internet, but in 2021 the New York Times reported a pandemic-related resurgence in ecards.
 Ecards are not just sent as email attachments anymore – there are also versions to send by text message or on social media platforms.

 Woman sits in front of fireplace looking at laptop

-With ecards, you can send personalized holiday greetings without leaving the house!
+With ecards, you can send personalized holiday greetings without ever leaving the house!

-Even without a pandemic stopping people from shopping for paper cards and sending them by snail mail, the revival of the ecard makes a certain amount of sense – in these days where most people send a quick “Happy birthday” by text or social media, an ecard provides more of a personal touch without having to drive to a store to purchase the card, figure out the postage, and hope it gets delivered on time.
-An ecard requires much less advance planning.
-And with the resurgence of all things 1990s, it will be interesting to see if the trend continues despite brick-and-mortar stores being open this holiday season.
+They sure do!
+Even without a pandemic stopping people from shopping for paper cards and sending them by snail mail, the revival of the ecard makes a certain amount of sense.
+In these days where most people send a quick “Happy birthday” by text or social media, an ecard provides more of a personal touch without having to drive to a store to purchase the card, figure out the postage, and hope it gets delivered on time.

-So if you would like to join in the retro fun and convenience of ecards this holiday season, keep reading to find out how to do it safely.
-And don’t forget – the easiest and safest way for mail.com customers to send email greetings is with our free ecards: special-occasion stationery right in your inbox.
+In other words, one of the main advantages of sending an ecard is it requires no advance planning!
+And don’t forget – the easiest way for mail.com customers to send email greetings is with our free ecards: special-occasion stationery right in your inbox.

 Are ecards only for email?